-Whilst there has been a subtle shift in recent years back to more sustainable building materials such as timber, the predominant building materials (for now at least) remains steel.
+Whilst there has been a subtle shift in recent years back to more sustainable building materials such as timber, steel remains the predominant building material in construction (for now at least).

 Whilst there are many advantages for construction (versatility, strength and durability to name a few), the fact remains, that failure to ensure adequate fire protection measures are implemented – passive fire protection included – may lead to the collapse of a building in the event of a fire.
 It is because of this that fire rating products have been produced, refined, and improved over the years.